onedge-network/Emergent_Properties_paper/README.md

 Visualization have been generated using the following library: https://github.com/labormedia/lattice-image

-All rights reserved by it's author.
+All rights reserved by its author.

 For comments and contibutions please contact through the mail energy@onedge.network.